stran9elet/Watermark-Remover/README.md

 # Watermark Remover

-A tool for removing watermarks from an image.
+A tool for removing watermarks from an image using OpenCV and scikit-learn's K-Means clustering.
 Note that it currently just works with images, but can be easily modified to remove watermarks from pdfs, etc.

 Example->